FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 Testing is done to assure the user services run without encountering any problems.
 For testing methodologies I used Unit, Integration and E2E testing:

 *FAQ: What’s the difference between unit and integration testing?*<br>
-Unit testing is focused on testing a single function where as integration testing is focused on combining functions correctly.
+Unit testing is focused on testing a single function whereas integration testing is focused on combining functions correctly.

 ##### Unit testing
-I created multiple unit tests to tell the behavior of the functions either with the right input or a test scenario.
+I created multiple unit tests to tell the behaviour of the functions either with the right input or a test scenario.
 Before testing the unit, I mocked objects using Mockito to simulate a real scenario.
 One of the big advantages with mock data is that it makes it possible to simulate errors and circumstances that would otherwise be very difficult to create in a real world environment.

 <table>
  <tr>